Sveppi/hbv202g-ass10/README.md

-# HBV202GAssignment10
+# HBV202G Assignment 10
-A documented version of Assignment 9, a project implementing the *Composite* pattern and the *Observer* pattern (and some sort of *Template Method* pattern) based on tests using JUnit4, to realize plus and multiplication functions.
+A documented version of Assignment 9, a project implementing the *Composite* pattern, the *Observer* pattern and the *Template Method* pattern, based on tests using JUnit4, to realize plus and multiplication functions.

 ## Licence
 [Link to MIT licence](./LICENSE)